mrapp-ke/MLRL-Boomer/doc/user_guide/seco/parameters.md

   No holdout set is created.

 `'auto'`
-  The most suitable strategy for creating a holdout set is chosen automatically, depending on whether a holdout set is needed according to the parameter {ref}`rule_pruning<boosting_parameters_rule_pruning>`.
+  The most suitable strategy for creating a holdout set is chosen automatically, depending on whether a holdout set is needed according to the parameter {ref}`rule_pruning<seco_parameters_rule_pruning>`.

 `'random'`
   The available examples are randomly split into a training set and a holdout set.
 The following options may be provided using the {ref}`bracket notation<bracket-notation>`: